-10 Article 65, Asylum Act (Official translation): "Refugees may be expelled only if they endanger Switzerland's internal or external security or have seriously violated public order, subject to Article 5."
+&lt;sup>10 Article 65, Asylum Act (Official translation): "Refugees may be expelled only if they endanger Switzerland's internal or external security or have seriously violated public order, subject to Article 5."

-11 See, Article 5 Asylum Act (official translation):
+&lt;sup>11 See, Article 5 Asylum Act (official translation):

-[&]quot;"1 No person may be forced in any way to return to a country where their life, physical integrity or freedom are threatened on any of the grounds stated in Article 3 paragraph 1 or where they would be at risk of being forced to return to such a country.
+&quot;1 No person may be forced in any way to return to a country where their life, physical integrity or freedom are threatened on any of the grounds stated in Article 3 paragraph 1 or where they would be at risk of being forced to return to such a country.
 2 The ban on refoulement may not be invoked if there are substantial grounds for the assumption that, because the person invoking it has been convicted with full legal effect of a particularly serious felony or misdemeanour, they represent a threat to Switzerland's security or are to be considered dangerous to the public."

-12 In the recent decision Segretariato di Stato dell'economia contro C. nonché Tribunale delle assicurazioni del Cantone Ticino, the Federal Tribunal reconfirmed earlier its precedent according to which "in case of conflict public international law prevails, in general, on domestic law [...], especially when the international law provision is aimed at the protection of human rights", ATF 133 V 367, 387, Segretariato di Stato dell'economia contro C. nonché Tribunale delle assicurazioni del Cantone Ticino, 9 May 2007 (unofficial translation).
+&lt;sup>12 In the recent decision Segretariato di Stato dell'economia contro C. nonché Tribunale delle assicurazioni del Cantone Ticino, the Federal Tribunal reconfirmed its earlier precedent according to which "in case of conflict public international law prevails, in general, on domestic law [...], especially when the international law provision is aimed at the protection of human rights", ATF 133 V 367, 387, Segretariato di Stato dell'economia contro C. nonché Tribunale delle assicurazioni del Cantone Ticino, 9 May 2007 (unofficial translation).
+However, the Swiss system does not know strong binding precedent rules and this position might be overturned, as it had already occurred in Swiss legal history.

-13 Article 64(3), Aliens Act (unofficial translation), read it together with its paragraph 1.
+&lt;sup>13 Article 64(3), Aliens Act (unofficial translation), read it together with its paragraph 1.
 See also, Article 66(3).

-14 Article 69, Aliens Act.
+&lt;sup>14 Article 69, Aliens Act.